Mukunda2000/Editor/README.md

 ---
-📘 `README.md` – Resume Editor with AI Enhancement

 🧠 Resume Editor with AI Enhancement

-   A beautiful, modern, and responsive resume editor built using           React.js and FastAPI, featuring:
+A sleek, modern, and responsive resume editor built with React.js and FastAPI, offering:
 - ✅ Resume Upload (.pdf or .docx)
 - ✏️ Live Editing of Resume Sections
 - 🚀 AI Enhancement (Mocked)
 - 💾 Save to backend (mocked)
 - ⬇️ Download as `.json`
-- 🔍 Live Preview like a real resume (HackerRank/Canva-style UI)
+- 🔍 Live Preview resembling a real resume (HackerRank/Canva-style UI)-style UI)

 ---